-Seven FTII Pune students booked for ‘insulting religious beliefs’
+Seven FTII students booked for insulting religious beliefs after Hindutva mob burns poster on campus

-The Film Television Institute of India students displayed a poster about the 1992 Babri mosque demolition that was set ablaze by a Hindutva mob on Tuesday.
+A poster about the Babri mosque demolition displayed by students of the Film Television Institute of India students was set ablaze by a Hindutva mob on Tuesday.

 The Maharashtra Police on Wednesday booked seven students of the Film Television Institute of India in Pune for displaying a poster about the 1992 Babri mosque demolition on campus.

-This was a day after a Hindutva mob barged into the campus, shouted slogans and set ablaze the banner, which said “Remember Babri, Death of Constitution”.
+This came a day after a Hindutva mob barged into the campus, shouted slogans and set ablaze the banner, which said “Remember Babri, Death of Constitution”.

 The men also allegedly attacked student union President Mankap Nokwoham, General Secretary Sayantan Chakrabarty and two others, including a female student, who had to be hospitalised.

-A first information report against the students was registered at the Deccan Gymkhana Police Station on the basis of a complaint by Hindutva group Samast Hindu Bandhav Samajik Sanstha.
+However, a first information report was registered against the students at the Deccan Gymkhana Police Station on the basis of a complaint by Hindutva group Samast Hindu Bandhav Samajik Sanstha.

 “The complainant stated that the act of the members of the students’ organisation was against national integration,” an unidentified police officer told The Times of India.
 “We have registered a case under sections 153B and 295A of the Indian Penal Code against the students and are investigating the same.”